 Progressivism is therefore a mix of two distinct attitudes towards capitalism.
 On one hand it accepts the system’s existence and thus rejects a revolutionary stance.
 On the other hand it opposes the system’s devastating effects on people and nature, and is thus committed to reforms.
 This two-sided posture is reflected in the movement’s political conception of a capitalist society, which is shown in the diagram below.

 PROGRESSIVE VIEW: Similar to the myth of popular sovereignty, except that the populace is divided into the wealthy elite (the 1%) and the majority (the 99%), with the elite heavily influencing government through its financial resources and dominant social position.

-This perspective is an improvement over the standard story because it recognizes that society is economically divided into the rich and the poor.
+This perspective is an improvement over the standard story because it recognizes that society is economically divided into rich and poor.
 It also acknowledges that the rich – also known as the elite or the 1% – significantly influence government, and that institutional democracy is severely compromised as a result.
 On the other hand, this view accepts the official story that there is no ruling capitalist class and that government-controlled agencies rather than the capitalist state regulate society’s functioning.
-In brief, this is a combination of political reality and the myth of popular sovereignty.
+In brief, the progressive view is a combination of political reality and the myth of popular sovereignty.

 5. Modern Conservatism